Witch Island: Davis buys Stewart's Island

-Davis Family Fued
+Davis family feud

 A lawsuit arose in 1886 between his heirs with his first wife and Davis' second wife, also Mary.
-Freeman, his second son, and his attorneys laid claim to his father's real estate but, Mary still lived in their house.
+Freeman, his second son, and his attorneys laid claim to his father's real estate, but Mary still lived in their house.
 As her defense, she claimed the real estate under the will.
-Of note, Davis signed his will was signed July 13, 1880.
+Of note, Davis' will was signed July 13, 1880.

 Unequivocally, the Davis and Gamage families maintained a good relationship over the years.
 On December 2, 1884, some weeks after Samuel's death, Mary Davis waived her rights of administration to the will, recommending Albion O. Gamage to the role, which he undertook.
 Albion O. Gamage was a ship builder right in Bristol.
 He was the grandson of Joshua and Priscilla Gamage, the couple who conveyed the island to Davis in the first place.
 When they inventoried Davis property and holdings, one of the appraisers was another grandson of Joshua and Priscilla as well Albion's brother, Nelson W. Gamage.
 Nelson was a grocer, also, in Bristol.

 Between December 1884 and February 6, 1886, Thomas Boyd, a local Justice of the Peace/Sheriff, was assigned guardian of Mary's children, Josaphine Oram and William.
 During this same period, Mary remarried to Henry R. Odlum, a ship's carpenter and fisherman whose wife, Sarah, had died in 1885.
 Some level of family scandal must have ensued with their father's second wife now living in their childhood home already remarried to another man.
 Whether the situation played a role in the litigation of Davis' children against Mary Odlum is unknown.

 Of intangible interest, William Odlum and Josaphine Oram Davis married in 1900.
 They were step brother and sister.